david-gi/taskspire/README.md

 ### Google Analytics Events
 GTag events are sent on:
--A new Action Plan is created
+- A new Action Plan is created
--A new Action Plan is rejected
+- A new Action Plan is rejected
--An Action Plan is deleted
+- An Action Plan is deleted
--A Pomodoro timer is completed for an Item/task
+- A Pomodoro timer is completed for an Item/task
--An Action Plan goal is completed
+- An Action Plan goal is completed

+### Switching monitization
+By default, an Affiliate Referral Program is used (Skillshare via Impact.com).
+A Freemium member's model could be implemented instead or in addtion to it.

+### Switching AIs
+By default, OpenAI is used, however with minimal developer effort an equivalant HuggingSpace model could be used.
+_**Note:** At the time of development, OpenAI's GPT3.5 Turbo and GPT4 provided the best results however HuggingSpace models are generally less expensive._

 **Install**
 ```